Explicit 27: Eye of the Tiger - Survivor

 24:02

-it's nothing particularly inspiring but it's fine.
+It's nothing particularly inspiring, but it's fine.

 24:06

 I would say yes, but this is a podcast about music videos.
-So I am going to give it a nay.

 24:15